-- Help Center (if you have Guide Professional and have enabled your languages in your Help Center): When an unregistered end-user has selected a language in the Help Center, the support request submit form, like the rest of the Help Center, is set to that language.
+- Help Center (Requires Guide Professional),If you have enabled your languages in your help center): When an unregistered end-user has selected a language in the help center, the support request submit form, like the rest of the help center, is set to that language.
 Then, when the end-user submits a support request, the language is identified and their profile is flagged with the language.

 - Web Widget: Zendesk can detect a user's preferred language from their Web browser preference setting.
 The accept-language header, which is passed via HTTP, contains information about the user's language preference.
 If that is present, the language can be detected.